our Christian mission

 There is real scope to attract more visitors to discover our heritage.
 We are one of Hull’s oldest churches, in the Old Town on the route between museums and retail areas and at the centre of Hull’s HAZ and Maritime City initiatives - a maritime historian has already examined our monuments for maritime significance.

-Once our building offers a safe, warm and welcoming environment, and we have a vicar or Priest-in-Charge, proposed activities include re-introducing our Thursday Midday Office, launching a Lent study group and initiating other uses of the church described below with the aim of inviting in potential disciples.
+Following a significant programme of work in 2020-22, our building now offers a safe, warm and welcoming environment.
+We have a Priest-in-Charge two days a week.
+It is proposed that St Mary's re-introduce Thursday Midday Office, a Lent study group and initiate other uses of the church described below with the aim of inviting in potential disciples.

 Reaching those we currently don’t